contrast-zone/t-rewriter.js/README.md

 Feeding an input `Nora meows` to the above ruleset should yield the output `Nora is a cat`.

-What is really happening is that we follow an inference line from any of the starting (empty `CON`) expressions to the input terminal sequence.
+What is really happening is that we follow a inference line from any of the starting (empty `CON`) expressions to the input terminal sequence.
 Then we continue the same line from the input expression to any of the ending (empty `DIS`) expressions.
-If such an inference line exists, our output then is represented by a whole of continuous terminal sequence closest to the first inferred ending expression.
+If such a inference line exists, our output then is represented by a whole of continuous terminal sequence closest to the first inferred ending expression.

 ## current status

 A lot of research is invested in creation of *exp-log*, and it is still under construction.
 During its creation journey, it has been an agile experimenting project, advancing its theoretical background with each iteration (curious readers may want to skim over historical documents explaining [logos](history/aug-2019-logos.md) and [expression logic](history/aug-2021-expression-logic.md) iterations).
-The most recent iteration draft document is in preparation phase.
+The most recent iteration [draft document](exp-log.md) is in preparation phase.

 *exp-log* bases its functionality on a novel *v-parse* algorithm.
 The algorithm creation is divided into three successive iterations, each being a superset of the previous one.
 This is the current project roadmap with *finished* marks: